glato/emerge/README.md

   - Interactive HTML/ web application for interactive, exploratory analysis and data visualization of your project based on graph structures
     - HTML app is based on [Bootstrap](https://getbootstrap.com)
     - Force-directed graph simulation by [D3](https://d3js.org)
+    - The node colors are based on [Louvain modularity](https://github.com/taynaud/python-louvain) with a bit of post-processing to make the graph coloring more deterministic and stable
     - Fast full-screen UI rendering on HTML canvas
     - Visualization of files, entities and given metrics
     - [dark mode support](https://github.com/coliff/dark-mode-switch)